 The subsistence take of beluga whales within U.S. waters is reported by the Alaska Beluga Whale Committee (ABWC).
-The annual subsistence take of the Beaufort Sea stock of beluga whales by Alaska Natives averaged 25 belugas during the 5-year period from 2002 to 2006 (Allen and Angliss 2010).
+The annual subsistence take of the Beaufort Sea stock of beluga whales by Alaska Natives averaged 25 belugas during the 5-year period from 2002 to 2006 (Allen and Angliss 2011).
 The annual subsistence take of Eastern Chukchi Sea stock of beluga whales by Alaska Natives averaged 59 belugas landed during the 5-year period 2002 - 2006 based on reports from ABWC representatives and on-site harvest monitoring.
-Data on beluga that were struck and lost have not been quantified and are not included in these estimates (Allen and Angliss 2010).
+Data on beluga that were struck and lost have not been quantified and are not included in these estimates (Allen and Angliss 2011).
+There will be temporary direct minor cumulative effects on beluga whale population when combined with the effects from the proposed marine and seismic surveys.